 Funded by the UK Government Foreign, Commonwealth and Development Office (FCDO), Skills for Prosperity Kenya is a programme which supports increased capacity, inclusivity, and effectiveness of Higher Education, and Technical and Vocational Education and Training (TVET) for marginalized and unemployed youth, strengthening connections between education and industry.

-Commenting on the timely need for the programme, Prof Denise Whitelock, Director of IET, commented:
+Commenting on the timely need for the programme, Professor Denise Whitelock, Director of IET, commented:

-“Throughout 2020, the COVID-19 pandemic required many institutions to shift their teaching to remote or distance modes, accelerating the use of ODL at unprecedented rates. “
+“Throughout 2020 and 2021, the COVID-19 pandemic required many institutions to shift their teaching to remote or distance modes, accelerating the use of online distance learning at unprecedented rates. “

-“Through SFPK, IET is providing training and support to improve the quality of ODL Higher Education (HE) provision and make this more accessible for all, especially marginalised and unemployed youth. “
+“Through the Skills for Prosperity Kenya project, IET is providing training and support to improve the quality of online distance learning provision in Higher Education (HE) and make this more accessible for all, especially marginalised and unemployed youth.“

 The scale of the programme

 More Kenyans than ever are studying at University.
 Since 2008 the higher education (HE) sector in Kenya has expanded rapidly to 74 universities.

 By 2018, enrolment had more than doubled to 538,820 (CUE, 2019), with a 11.46% Gross Enrolment Ratio (UNESCO, 2020), including a 58:42 ratio of Men and Women enrolling in HE, a gender ratio gap which is slowly narrowing.